smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 The database name and user name should only contain lowercase letters, underscore (\_) and numbers and must start with a letter.
 The default password is the same as the username; change it on a production system connected to the internet!

+Before you run *rebuild_all.bat* check the [restore permissions](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/SQLserver/production/INSTALL.md#23-sql-server-restore)

+**THESE SCRIPTS DO DROP ALL EXISTING TABLES AND DATA**.

 This script runs: